-The proposed project does not conform to this required bluff setback as significant portions of the proposed project are located within the 50 foot bluff setback area.
+The proposed project does not conform to this required bluff setback as significant portions of the proposed project (besides the soldier pile system) are located within the 50-foot bluff setback area.
 The project includes two permeable wood decks and a shallow infinity reflecting pool that all cantilever over the edge of the bluff.
 The proposed gazebo is less than five feet from the edge of the bluff.
 In addition to the infinity reflecting pool, the project includes a swimming pool located approximately twenty feet from the bluff edge.
 The central, main area of the residence would be approximately fifty feet from the bluff edge, while there are two wings on either side of the structure that extend closer to the edge (west wing approximately 40 feet from the edge, and east wing approximately 30 feet from the edge).

-The applicant proposes to record an open space conservation easement on a 52.25 foot wide ocean front lot located at 19570 Pacific Coast Highway (Las Tunas Beach area).
+The applicant proposes, as part of the project, to record an open space conservation easement on a 52.25 foot wide ocean front lot located at 19570 Pacific Coast Highway (Las Tunas Beach area).
 The intent of this proposal is to provide mitigation for the elimination of the bluff setback for the subject site improvements.
 However, eliminating the development potential of an off-site property would not provide mitigation of the same impacts that would be avoided by implementation of the LCP bluff setback.
-For instance, the proposed mitigation would not affect the slope stability of the subject site, and the associated potential hazards that cannot be addressed by mitigation.
+For instance, the proposed mitigation would not affect the appearance of the subject site, and the associated impacts to public views that cannot be addressed by mitigation.
 The proposed mitigation thus fails to render the proposed project consistent with Section 30253 of the Coastal Act or with the applicable LCP Policies.
 Further, the Malibu LCP does not allow mitigation to substitute for adherence to the required setbacks where such setbacks are feasible, as in the subject case.
 Section 10.4 D of the Malibu LIP contains no provisions allowing mitigation to substitute for application of minimum setbacks.
 Therefore, while the applicant's proposal to record an open space conservation easement on the lot at 19570 Pacific Coast Highway would reduce the impacts that may result from developing that parcel, the Commission cannot accept the proposed easement dedication as mitigation for eliminating the required bluff setbacks on the subject project site.

-Rather, the Commission finds that it is necessary to require the applicant to revise the project such that all development conforms to the bluff setback required pursuant to LIP Section 10.4 D1.
-Therefore, Special Condition Twelve (12) requires the applicant to submit revised plans, for the review and approval of the Executive Director, that eliminate all structural development, with the exception of any proposed decks, patios, and walkways that do not have structural foundations, within 50 feet of the edge of the on site bluff.
-Any proposed decks, patios, and walkways that do not have structural foundations may be located within 50 feet of the bluff edge, but in no case shall extend closer than 15 feet from the bluff edge.
+Rather, the Commission finds that it is necessary to require the applicant to revise the project such that all development conforms to the bluff setback required pursuant to LIP Section 10.4 D. Therefore, Special Condition Eleven (11) requires the applicant to submit revised plans, for the review and approval of the Executive Director, that show that all structural development, including, but not limited to, the proposed residence, garage, driveway, pools, spa, gazebo, and septic system, are located outside of the bluff setback area, consistent with Section 10.4 D1 of the City of Malibu LIP (50 feet from the edge of the on site bluff).
+As stated in Special Condition Eleven (11), any proposed decks, patios, and walkways that do not have structural foundations may be located within 50 feet of the bluff edge, but in no case shall extend closer than 15 feet from the bluff edge, and the proposed soldier pile system may be located within 50 feet of the bluff edge, as authorized under this permit.